aplteam/Tatin/docs/InstallingTheTatinServer.md

 ## Updating the Server

 Before updating the server **you must read the release notes!**.
-The reason is that an update might be as easy as copying the workspace over while the server is running but as complex as requiring a number of actions while the server is down for maintenance.
+The reason is that an update might be as easy as copying the workspace over while the server is running but as complex as requiring several actions while the server is down for maintenance.

 ### The Workspace